Why Look Beyond UNO?

 Wait, what’s wrong with UNO?
 Isn’t it a Classic Board Game for a Reason?

-It’s important to note here that we at the Board Game Collection don’t actively dislike UNO.
-What UNO does, perhaps better than any other game out there, is get people of all ages and all experience levels to the table.
-I have happy memories of playing UNO with all kinds of groups and it never fails to get people talking and engaging with one another, which is what any good game should do.
+It’s important to note that we at The Board Game Collection don’t actively dislike UNO.
+What UNO does—perhaps better than any other game—is get people of all ages and experience levels to the table.
+I have happy memories of playing UNO with all kinds of groups, and it never fails to get people talking and engaging with one another, which is what any good game should do.

 Now as an adult, I’ve played UNO with my own children, bringing it full circle.
-And while I still keep a deck in my collection, for nostalgia’s sake, I don’t find myself bringing it out very often, because there are a few important things about UNO’s game play that I don’t love:
+And while I still keep a deck in my collection for nostalgia’s sake, I don’t find myself bringing it out very often, because there are a few important aspects about UNO’s gameplay that could be improved:

 UNO is too long